Germany: PayTV channel Sky has to pay a 250.000 Euro data protection fine

 Sky has commissioned an external call center company for this prohibited telephone advertising.
-Wring information was given regarding the consent of the affected people.
+In the process, false information was provided regarding the consent of the person concerned.

 Entscheidungsdatum: